LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 - `margin`: the margin within which the EMDs' average values are considered similar enough for the bee to be in the centre of the corridor
 - `window_n`: the number of simulation steps which will be used in computing the moving averages of the EMD outputs.

+#### Ensemble of initial conditions

+- The number of times a simulation is run is set with `n` on `line 85`
+- Every simulation will start at the same y-coordinate in space
+- But the x-coordinate will vary each time (lateral space)
+- This is so we can confirm that the results are robust as there isn't some specially starting sweet spot that allows for certain behaviour and completions
+- The path taken during each path will be plot on the graph in a different colour
+- The bee traverses foward in the y-direciton using angle changes to center itself

+#### THE TASKS

+The main aim of the task is to investigate the idea that corridor centring can occur by balancing optic flow.

+We want to play with and test things with the hope of understanding how the system works

+also to know its limits: how does it work, and how, when and why does it fail?

+##### 1. Experiment with the window size for the moving average.

+How small or large does it need to be to make the controller fail?

+Does it fail in the same way for very large and very small windows, or do they cause different problems?
+Why?

+##### 2. Experiment with the margin size.

+How small or large does it need to be to make the controller fail?

+Does it fail in the same way for very large and very small margins, or do they cause different problems?
+Why?

+##### 3. Experiment with speed

+For higher and lower speeds, repeat steps 1 and 2.

+How do the different combinations of parameters combine to affect the bee's behaviour?

+Are there speeds that break the corridor centring response?
+If so, is this a problem for the theory/model or not?

+##### 4. Experiment with the environment

+Try making the corridor wider or more narrow, by increasing or decreasing w on line 90 of the script.

+How does changing the width of the corridor affect the bee's behaviour?
+Why?